Expert Review of ZW3D 2019 - Part One - CAD Module

 Figure 3.
 The Object Manager

-from the ZW3D Data Manager, where entities can be assigned to different layers to help manage design data.
+The Layer Manager is accessed from the ZW3D Data Manager, where entities can be assigned to different layers to help manage design data.
 For example, reference geometry can be assigned to a different layer than part geometry.
 Layers can be created, edited, deleted, blanked, activated and frozen.
 You can set default line and face attributes for a layer, and new entities will automatically be assigned those attributes.

 Figure 4.
 The Layer Manager